adamyonk/adamyonk.com/src/pages/manual-page.md

 # Usage
 Though I have worked remotely for nearly the entirety of my career, I really love to work **with** people.
-I don't think distance needs to be a hinderance to that.
-I do well developing trust with my colleages and I value humility.
+I don't think distance needs to be a hindrance to that.
+I do well developing trust with my colleagues and I value humility.

 I see new people, environments, and challenges as opportunities to learn.
 I sincerely value feedback, even if it's negative; I want to be better.